-Please see the CCTV Policy.
+Please also see the CCTV and IT Security policy.
 We use CCTV and store images for a period of time in line with the policy.
-CCTV may be used for:
+CCTV may be used for:-

-Detection and prevention of crime

-School staff disciplinary procedures

-Pupil behaviour and exclusion management processes

-To assist the school in complying with legal and regulatory obligations
+- Detection and prevention of crime - School staff disciplinary procedures - Pupil behaviour and exclusion management processes - To assist the school in complying with legal and regulatory obligations